wmeints/elastic-percolator-demo/README.md

 ```
 └───src
     ├───Api         # Contains the source code for the API
-    ├───Frontend    # Contains the source code for the frontend
     └───Generator   # Contains the source code for the news generator
 ```